 Engagements overseas have included the title role in La Cenerentola, La Principessa in Suor Angelica, Suzuki in Madama Butterfly and Baba the Turk in The Rake’s Progress.

 As alto soloist, Dominica has sung for the Adelaide Symphony Orchestra, Sydney Philharmonia, Orchestra Victoria and Royal Melbourne Philharmonic in works such as Mozart’s Requiem, Handel’s Messiah, Mendelssohn’s Elijah and Rossini’s Petite Messe Solennelle; for Sydney Symphony, she starred in The Gilbert & Sullivan Spectacular.

 Dominica sang Flosshilde and Schwertleite in Opera Australia’s landmark presentation of Der Ring des Nibelungen in 2013.
 Other recent appearances include Sister Berthe in the national tour of The Sound of Music and Cavalleria Rusticana, Krol Roger, La traviata, Parsifal, Die Meistersinger von Nürnberg, Wozzeck, Andrea Chenier and The Merry Widow for Opera Australia.
-Future appearances include Marcellina (Le nozze di Figaro), Marthe (Faust), Flora, Madame Larina and Flosshilde/Schwertleite for Opera Australia, Schwertleite (Die Walküre) in Singapore and Messiah performances in Sydney and Melbourne.
+Recent and future appearances include Marcellina (Le nozze di Figaro), Marthe (Faust), Flora, Madame Larina and Flosshilde/Schwertleite for Opera Australia, Schwertleite (Die Walküre) in Singapore and Messiah performances in Sydney and Melbourne.